 Hallucinogen abuse can cause significant adverse consequences.
 Users often suffer psychological consequences of severe depression, anxiety disorders, antisocial disorders, psychosis, paranoia, suicidal or harmful tendencies, and other cognitive or social impairments.

-If the user has a “bad trip” they can have frightening hallucinations that may lead to panic and other harmful consequences.
-PCP is often associated with violent and harmful tendencies and because of impaired judgment, many individuals find themselves in dangerous situations and have no idea where they are or how they got there.
+If the user has a “bad trip,” they can have frightening hallucinations that may lead to panic and other harmful consequences.
+For instance, PCP is often associated with violent and harmful tendencies, leading to impaired judgment.
+Many individuals find themselves in dangerous situations and have no idea where they are or how they got there when they use this drug.

-Long term consequences include flashbacks, persistent psychosis, or Hallucinogen Persisting Perception Disorder (HPPD) which may be mistaken for a neurological disorder such as stroke or brain tumor.
+Long-term consequences include flashbacks, persistent psychosis, or Hallucinogen Persisting Perception Disorder (HPPD), which may be mistaken for a neurological disorder such as a stroke or a brain tumor.

 the Take-Away